dawg/site/guide/user_guide.md

 ### Adding Elements
 [Audio Files](#audio-files) and [Patterns](#patterns) are added to the `Playlist` through a drag-and-drop mechanism.
 Open up either of the `Audio Files` or `Patterns` tabs and drag the [Audio File](#audio-files) or [Pattern](#patterns) the desired location within the `Playlist`.
 See the [Automation Clip](#automation-clips) section to learn how to add [Automation Clips](#automation-clips) to the `Playlist`.

+## File Explorer
+Adding folders to a workspace is an essential step during the setup process.
+This will enable you to import and use `WAV` files within the project.
+If you haven't added any folders yet, you will immediately see the `Open Folder` button when you open the project.
+Since you can add more than one folder to your workspace, navigate to `File` > `Add Folder to Workspace` to add more folders.
+These folders will be persisted across projects as they are common to a computer rather than a project.

 ## Automation Clips
 Automation clips allow you to automate parameters found within DAWG's interface.
 When `VST` support is added (see [here](/guide/troubleshooting.html#does-DAWG-support-vsts)), you will also be able to automate any parameter found within third-party synthesizers or effects.
 To automate a value, right click on the item you would like to automate and select `Create Automation Clip`.
 DAWG will find the first available track in the [Playlist](#playlist) and create a new `Automation Clip`.
 If the loop start and end bounds are set within the `Sequencer`, the `Automation Clip` will respect those bounds when created.